sanakhuram/holidaze/README.md

 ## 📋 Project Brief

-**Holidaze** was developed as part of **Noroff FED2 Project Exam 2**.
+**Holidaze** is developed as part of **Noroff FED2 Project Exam 2**.
-The scope was defined by the official API documentation and included:
+The scope is defined by the official API documentation and included:

 * 📌 **Kanban board** (GitHub Projects/Trello)
 * 🎨 **Figma style guide & prototypes** (desktop + mobile)